10 Best Morning Sickness Remedies During Pregnancy

 10. Motion Sickness Anti-Nausea Meds

-A prescription from your doctor for Anti-Nausea meds could help your nausea.
+Prescription medications from your doctor for Anti-Nausea meds could help your nausea.
 These meds can help you keep food and drinks down to prevent dehydration.
+One thing you want to keep an eye out for is low blood sugar because you are not eating enough.
+Sometimes anti-nausea meds can help you continue to eat frequent meals by keeping the nausea controlled.

 Hyperemesis Gravidarum can be very dangerous.
 During my first pregnancy, I was hospitalized on two separate occasions for dehydration and vomiting blood.
-You need to stay hydrated and consistently eat small meals.
-Make sure to speak to your doctor and go to the hospital if your systems worsen.
+You need to stay hydrated and consistently eat smaller meals.
+Make sure to speak to your doctor and go to the hospital if your symptoms worsen.

 Just remember, Morning sickness will come to an end!